itsrcx/spark-python-script/README.md

 # spark-python-script
-this script is used to load parquet data into postgress database.
+this python script is used to load parquet data into postgress database using pyspark.

 - provides jar file and script shold be in same folder.
 - enjoy!